Punjabi (ਪੰਜਾਬੀ / پنجابی)

 More numbers in Punjabi

-The Shahmukhi alphabet is a version of the Urdu alphabet used to write Punjabi in Pakistan.
-It is normally written in Nastaʿlīq style and has been used since the second half of the 20th century.
-The name Shahmukhi means "from the King's mouth" The chart below shows the Shahmuki script with Gurmukhi equivalents
+The Shahmukhi alphabet is a version of the Persian alphabet used to write Punjabi in Pakistan.
+It is normally written in Nastaʿlīq style and has been used since the 11th century.
+The name Shahmukhi means "from the King's mouth".
+The Shahmukhi alphabet currently used was developed in Pakistan in 2016.
+It is also known as the Punjabi alphabet.
+The chart below shows the Shahmuki script with Gurmukhi equivalents.

 Notable Features